 - Materials not attached to the mat well enough and slip

 Cutting issues with your Scan N Cut and vinyl

 Every brand of vinyl is a little different.
 Some are great and some…. well, can cause issues.
-Even well known branded vinyl.
-This project I used Metamarc vinyl and came across some issues I hadn’t noticed with the vinyl when I had used it previously.
+Even well-known branded vinyl.
+In this project, I used Metamarc vinyl and came across some issues I hadn’t noticed with the vinyl when I had used it previously.
 There is more information on this further along in the tutorial.